wso2/docs-is/en/docs/guides/identity-lifecycles/lock-accounts-by-failed-login-attempts.md

         enable = true
         ```

-2.  <a name= "failedloginattempts"></a> Start the Identity Server and log into the management console using
+2.  <a name= "failedloginattempts"></a> Start the Identity Server and log in to the management console using
     your tenant credentials.

     !!! tip